 I had made up my mind to low ball the sellers when in walked a doctor couple at the open house.
 They sat in the dining room and marveled at the wainscoting, crown molding and high ceilings.

 Suddenly, my desire to low ball faded away due to perceived competition.
 Instead, I offered $1.525 million, or $75,000 more than I had planned.
 I still wonder to this day if my emotions got the best of me.
 Thankfully, it all worked out in the end.

 Here are the steps I take to get the best mortgage rate possible.
 Miss one step and your failure rate will go way up.

 1) Get written official quotes from competing lenders.
 Verbal offers mean nothing.
 Everything must be in writing in order for you to get the best rate possible.
-I usually just fill out my mortgage request with LendingTree because they are an affiliate partner and are listed on the New York Stock Exchange with a ~$4 billion market capitalization.
+I usually just fill out my mortgage request with Credible because they have a great marketplace where qualified lenders compete for your business.